qiulingxu/D2B/README.md

 ## Introduction

-In this paper, we propose an adversarial attack which achieves the STOA trade-off among attack success rate and naturalness of adversarial samples among 7 related baselines.
+In this paper, we propose an adversarial attack which achieves the STOA trade-off between attack success rate and naturalness of adversarial samples.

 We find the scalability issues of $L_p$-norm bounded adversarial attacks.
 For an successful attack, its bound value needs to increase significantly.
 While the increased the bound size decrease the quality of adversarial samples non-trivially.
 Similar findings holds for recent feature-related attacks.
 So we ask the following question: "How should we define a bound which can balance the trade-off between successful rates and imperceptible property of adversarial samples?".